Field Types and Properties

 Maximum Length

 The Maximum Length field allows the Form Designer to set the maximum number of characters allowed in the field.
-If the Maximum length is not defined, the default length is 10 characters.
-To designate a Maximum Length for the field, simply enter the desired number of characters for the field to accept
+If the Maximum length is not defined, the default length is ten characters.
+To designate a Maximum Length for the field, enter the desired number of characters for the field to accept.

 Field Mask